jakubholik90/ML_neuralnetwork/README.md

-#Neural Network
+# Neural Network
-inspired by workshop by https://github.com/gannimet/
+inspired by workshop with https://github.com/gannimet/